OuluLinux/Overlook/README.md

 # Overlook

-Overlook is a scientific-ish time series predictor for market data.
+A scientific-ish time series predictor for market data.

+The work is currently ongoing.
+Please don't fork or try to run this yet.

+### Features

 Overlook is using neural network code from academic research projects:
  - ConvNetJS, a popular convolutive neural networks library, via ConvNetC++